 What makes the bound useful is that it provides direct insight into our original questions.
-For example if we set a target of $\|\mathbf{S}\|{\infty} \leq 1.2$, the system set up to conduct contact tracing must be at least four times faster than doubling time of the disease:
+For example, if we set a target of $\|\mathbf{S}\|{\infty} \leq 1.2$, the system set up to conduct contact tracing must be at least four times faster than the doubling time of the disease:

-151 $$\|\mathbf{S}\|{\infty} \leq 1.2 \implies T{\text{delay}} \leq T{\text{doubling}}$$
+$\|\mathbf{S}\|{\infty} \leq 1.2 \implies 4T{\text{delay}} \leq T{\text{doubling}}.$

-152 Slower implementations are guaranteed to fail this objective, and as a result be more 153 vulnerable to disturbances (e.g. failing to identify an infectious person could result in a large number of new infections).
-It is interesting to note that the same rule of thumb based on more ad-hoc arguments can be found in [4, §III.B-4)].
+Slower implementations are guaranteed to fail this objective and, as a result, be more vulnerable to disturbances (e.g., failing to identify an infectious person could result in a large number of new infections).
+It is interesting to note that the same rule of thumb based on more ad-hoc arguments can be found in [3, sect.
+III.B-4)].
 Inequalities such as (2.1) provide further evidence for the necessity of a fast TeTrIs system.

-1572.1.
-Understanding the Issue.
-In this section we will demonstrate the fundamental limitation discussed above from the perspective of a simple model of contact 158tracing.
-This will allow us to put these abstract ideas in a more concrete setting, so 159as to better understand them.
-Studying a simple model will also allow us to derive 160 specialised analysis tools along the way that can provide additional insight.
-In what 161 162follows we will first outline a simple SIR-based model for contact tracing, before illustrating the fundamental limitations through simulations and additional theoretical 163 164tools.
+2.1.
+Understanding the issue.
+In this section we will demonstrate the fundamental limitation discussed above from the perspective of a simple model of contact tracing.
+This will allow us to put these abstract ideas in a more concrete setting, so as to better understand them.
+Studying a simple model will also allow us to derive specialized analysis tools along the way that can provide additional insight.
+In what follows we will first outline a simple SIR-based model for contact tracing, before illustrating the fundamental limitations through simulations and additional theoretical tools.

 2.1.1.
-An SIR-based Model for Disease Control with TeTrIs.
-The so 165called SIR model is one of the simplest and most widely used models of disease spread 166 [16].
-It is centred around three compartments - S(t), I(t) and R(t) - which specify the 167proportion of the population that are susceptible, infectious, and recovered at time t.
-168 169So if S(0) = 1, then at time t = 0 the entire population is susceptible to the disease, 170 or if R(1) = 0.5 then half the population has recovered (or died) at time t = 1.
-The population shifts between these compartments over time according to two rates, which 171model the effect of the infectious population mixing with the susceptible population 172and transferring the disease, and the infectious population recovering, respectively.
-173This can be visualised on a graph with a node for each compartment, and a directed 174 175edge specifying the transition rates between them:
+An SIR-based model for disease control with TeTrIs.
+The so-called SIR model is one of the simplest and most widely used models of disease spread [15].
+It is centered around three compartments-S(t), I(t), and R(t)-which specify the proportion of the population that are susceptible, infectious, and recovered at time t.
+So if S(0) = 1, then at time t = 0 the entire population is susceptible to the disease, or if R(1) = 0.5, then half the population has recovered (or died) at time t = 1.
+The population shifts between these compartments over time according to two rates, which model the effect of the infectious population mixing with the susceptible population and transferring the disease, and the infectious population recovering, respectively.
+This can be visualized on a graph with a node for each compartment, and a directed edge specifying the transition rates between them: